-The Queen’s Christmas Day Broadcast has once again topped off the TV ratings as almost 8 million viewers tuned in to watch in the UK alone.
+The Queen’s Christmas Day Broadcast has once again topped the TV ratings as more than 6.4 million viewers tuned in to watch the message in the UK alone.

-The figures are slightly down on last year when 8 million UK viewers tuned in to hear Her Majesty speak.
+The figures are significantly slightly down on last year, however, when 7.6 million UK viewers tuned in to hear Her Majesty speak.

-In second place during the Christmas Day ratings was BBC One’s Mrs Brown’s Boys, which drew in a festive audience of 6.8 million people.
+In second place during the Christmas Day ratings was BBC One’s Michael McIntyre’s Big Christmas Show, with 6.1 million viewers tuning in.